JamieBoeing/api-todos/README.md

     Uses the express server and connects to the routes

 ### Tests
     - GET/ todos- Get all the todo items
-    - POST/ todos- Get all the todo items
+    - POST/ todos- Post a todo items
-    - GET/ todos- Get all the todo items
+    - GET/ todos- Get a specific todo items
-    - PUT/ todos- Get all the todo items
+    - PUT/ todos- Update a specific todo items
-    - DELETE/ todos- Get all the todo items
+    - DELETE/ todos- Delete a todo item

 ### artillery.yml
-Artillery Tests the load for a GET and POST
+#### Artillery Tests the load for a GET and POST

  Started phase 0, duration: 60s @ 19:09:42(-0500) 2023-06-16
 Report @ 19:09:52(-0500) 2023-06-16